DePICT the Cancer Care Journey, Overcome Rarity Through Collaborative Research.

 About the Author

-Brenda L. Gallie, MD, FRCS(C), CM, OOnt is Director of the Retinoblastoma Program in the Department of Ophthalmology and Vision Science at the Hospital for Sick Children (SickKids) in Toronto, Canada.
-She is Associate Scientist at the TECHNA Institute, University Health Network; Professor in the Departments of Ophthalmology, Medical Biophysics and Molecular Genetics at the University of Toronto.
+Brenda L. Gallie, MD, FRCS(C), CM, OOnt, works with the Retinoblastoma Program in the Department of Ophthalmology and Vision Science at the Hospital for Sick Children (SickKids) in Toronto, Canada.
+She is Professor in the Departments of Ophthalmology, Medical Biophysics and Molecular Genetics at the University of Toronto; and Associate Scientist at the TECHNA Institute, University Health Network.

-Brenda’s research and clinical practice is focused uniquely on retinoblastoma.
+Brenda’s research and clinical practice is focused on retinoblastoma.
 Her pioneering work has contributed to fundamental understanding of cancer development, and provided affordable genetic tests that enhance patient care.
-She has fully integrated science into patient care, and looked globally to achieve an evidence base for care and equal access to patient care.
-Through Point-of-care clinical data with outcomes on all patients with secure Internet access, the stage is set for a global learning health system, iteratively advancing care based on evidence from the bedside, everywhere.
+She has fully integrated science into patient care, and looked globally to achieve an evidence base for care and equal access to care.
+Through Point-of-care clinical data with outcomes on all patients, and secure Internet access, the stage is set for a global learning health system, iteratively advancing care based on evidence from the bedside, everywhere.

 Brenda Gallie, smiling, wearing spectacles.